 - With conventional financing (within 80% loan to value), it's likely an appraisal on the property being purchased will be required.
 If you have access to a recent appraisal, this may be acceptable.
 Otherwise, the lender may select their own appraiser.
 The appraiser inspects the home and evaluates the surrounding neighbourhood to determine the current market value of the property.
-This assessment assures the lender that the loan will be adequately secured. - The formal mortgage documents are prepared and issued to both the borrower(s) and your lawyer.
+This assessment assures the lender that the loan will be adequately secured and gives the borrower an independent valuation of the property. - The formal mortgage documents are prepared and issued to both the borrower(s) and your lawyer.
 The lawyer will request the presence of all borrowers to sign the documents.
 At this time, the principal details of the mortgage will be explained, and any questions with respect to the mortgage documents itself will be answered.
 The lawyer will then arrange to register the mortgage and obtain the loan funds to complete the purchase.
 Tax adjustments and the balance owing on the down payment will also be payable.